-LNA Health Careers' training consists of 110 hours; 50 hours of theory and 60 hours of clinical.
+LNA Health Careers' training consists of 126 hours; 50 hours of theory, 16 hours of preclinical lab, and 60 hours of clinical.
 Our expectation is that students will come to class prepared, on time and as scheduled.
 A class schedule/calendar will be provided to each student.
 Leaving early/coming in late more than 2 times for any reason will result in progressive disciplinary action.